 Create or edit a file

-.
-Along the bottom of the nano editor are the editor’s commands.
-The character ^
+Along the bottom of the nano editor are the editor's commands.
+The character ^ is the ctrl key.
+To save the file you type ctrl-o and then to exit nano type ctrl-x.

 List the contents of a file